 Windows 2012 R2 and Below

 Liongard no longer supports Agents deployed on Windows Server versions 2008 R2 and below.

-For inspection jobs that authenticate via Active Directory directly - inspectors like Active Directory, Windows Server, and SQL Server - our best practice is to run the On-premise Liongard Agent service itself as an Active Directory (or Windows) user from which it will derive its rights on the network.
+For inspection jobs that authenticate via Active Directory directly, Inspectors like Active Directory, Windows Server, and SQL Server, our best practice is to run the On-premises Liongard Agent service itself as an Active Directory (or Windows) user from which it will derive its rights on the network.

 First, we will create an Active Directory (or local Windows, if appropriate) service account.